AbdullahTaher93/CodekoTest/README.md

 ## Server Side

-It has been create with CRUD Operations for CloudFunctions firebase using Nodejs.
+It has been created with CRUD Operations for CloudFunctions firebase using Nodejs.

 ![firebaseWithNodejs](https://github.com/AbdullahTaher93/CodekoTest/blob/main/images/firebasewithnodejs.png)